jstolle/public/Codex.md

 ## How to play

 1. **Every day:** In the morning, scroll down to Review Every Day
 2. **Every month:** On the 1st of every month, scroll down to Review Every Month
 3. **Every year:** On your birthday, scroll down to Review Every Year

 ## Review Every Day
 Things I’d like to have primed in my brain every morning.
 This is stuff currently churning in the front of my brain, which probably has high turnover but which also has a good chance of getting somewhere new.

-1. **Cultivate quality time:** With myself, with other people, and with my interests.
+1. **Work Hard:** Put in 100%.
+Always.
+2. **Step Up:** Take personal responsibility; realize you're a critical part of the solution; accept the consequences of your actions.
+3. **Don't Waste:** "Use it up, wear it out, make it do, or do without;" "stuff" is not the answer, nor the key to a happy life.
+4. **Love Well:** Love your neighbor as well as you love yourself; your word is your bond.
+5. **Think Bigger:** Believe in something bigger than yourself -- faith, freedom, and opportunity; be willing to fight for it, to die for it; what can you do for the cause; be willing to embrace hardship for the sake of a greater cause.
-2. **Look at what's uneasy:** Don't avoid the unresolved, unwanted, conflicted things that would benefit from attention.
+6. **Look at what's uneasy:** Don't avoid the unresolved, unwanted, conflicted things that would benefit from attention.
-3. **Contemplate my mortality:** Remember that every minute here is a gift; embrace it and don't wast the time you have.
+7. **Contemplate my mortality:** Remember that every minute here is a gift;
+embrace it and don't waste the time you have.
-4. **Do something foolish, something creative, and something generous:** Do this every day, per Benjamin Graham.
+8. **Do something foolish, something creative, and something generous:** Do this every day, per Benjamin Graham.
-5. Review/update this list
+9. Review/update this list

 ## Review Every Month
 Things I’d like to check in on the 1st of every month.